Kingxukai/linux/Documentation/driver-api/usb/usb3-debug-port.rst

 	[   79.475393] usb 2-2.1: SerialNumber: 0001

 The debug device works now.
-You can use any communication or debugging program to talk between the host and the target.
+You can use any communication or debugging program to talk between the woke host and the woke target.